 You never know what will take your breath away at Mélange.
 At one recent dinner, it was the soup—a delicate concoction that combined a flan made with Dry Sack sherry, a tangle of blue crab bits and pebbles of ginger “caviar,” with a hazelnut crumpet on the side.
 Sipping it was a revelation of the kind that executive chef Lan Bradeen has been delivering to diners regularly since the restaurant opened in 2007.

 Nancy Krohngold has a special relationship with the pig, an intuitive bond that results in exceptional Western North Carolina- style smoked pork.
 Krohngold’s base recipe includes salt, three types of pepper, two types of sugar, dry mustard and cinnamon, plus the patience to let the meat cook slowly.
-The result would taste good anywhere, but it helps that Nancy’s two locations (one downtown, one in Lakewood Ranch) are also some of the most fun places to gather in the area.
+The result would taste good anywhere, but it helps that Nancy’s is also one of the most fun places to gather in the area.

 516 Burns Court, Sarasota, (941) 951-6936, owensfishcamp.com